PHorg Logo

 including

-"Souvenir of the Palace Hotel"
+"Souvenir of The Palace Hotel"

 An Illustrated Booklet with 12 Captioned Photographs as published by